mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.8 - 8-30-21 =
+* Fixed: An issue with counting available updates on specific setups
+* Fixed: An issue with loading categories in the New Posts screen
+* Fixed: An issue with triggering updates on specific setups
+* Fixed: Multiple cosmetic and usability issues
+* Added: Screenshot feature (page) to the Sites section
+* Updated: Quick Setup Wizard design
+* Removed: Redundant options from the Add Site form
+* Removed: Redundant options from the Quick Setup Wizard

 = 4.1.7 - 6-29-21 =
 * Fixed: An issue with basic security checks count